MonashMath/SCI1022/Unix-CLI.md

 ### 1.2.5.
 "Touching" files
 <a id="markdown-touching-files" name="touching-files"></a>

 The `touch` command can be used in order to create an **empty** new file.
-It gets as an argument the name of the file to be created.
+It takes as an argument the name of the file to be created.
 If the specified name already exists, then the `touch` command updates both the [access and modification timestamps](https://linuxize.com/post/linux-touch-command/) of the file to the current time, i.e., the last time a file was accessed/opened by some command and the last time the file's content was modified, respectively.

 ----
 > *__Exercise 10:__*